Alternative Investments Performance

 iFunding iFunding is one of the earlier entrants into the real estate crowdfunding sector that leverages an online social platform allowing accredited investors to make investments in prime real estate directly. iFunding specializes in both commercial and residential real estate investment opportunities in debt and equity deals.

 YieldStreet is an online marketplace for investing in alternative asset-based loans.
 The platform seeks investment opportunities that provide investors with low correlation to the broader stock market.
-Their offerings concentrate in three primary alternative asset classes; real estate, litigation finance and commercial finance.
-Their offerings are usually 2-3 year terms with target annual yields between 9-15%.
+Their popular offerings include legal funding, commercial real estate, and marine finance with the 12-48 months time horizon and 8-13% target annual yields.

 - Podcast 99: Milind Mehere of YieldStreet